anomaly/lab-python-server/README.md

 [Task](https://taskfile.dev) is a task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make.
 Wile it's useful to know the actual commands it's easy to use a tool like task to make things easier on a daily basis:

+- `eject` - eject the project from a template
+- `build:image` - builds a publishable docker image
+- `crypt:hash` - generate a random cryptographic hash
+- `db:alembic` - arbitrary alembic command in the container
+- `db:heads` - shows the HEAD SHA for alembic migrations
+- `db:init` - initialise the database schema
+- `db:migrate` - migrates models to HEAD
-- `task db:revision -- "commit message"` - creates a new revision in the database and uses the parameter as the commit message
+- `db:rev` - create a database migration, pass a string as commit string
-- `task db:migrate` - migrates the schema to the latest version
+- `dev:psql` - postgres shell on the db container
-- `task dev:psql` - 	postgres shell in the database container
+- `dev:pyshell` - get a python session on the api container
-- `task dev:pyshell` - 	get a `python` session on the api container which should have access to the entire application
+- `dev:sh` - get a bash session on the api container
+- `dev:test` - runs tests inside the server container

 ## Docker in Development